Out-of-Sight Embodied Agents: Multimodal Tracking, Sensor Fusion, and Trajectory Forecasting: Experiments

 \subsubsection{Results Analysis}

-The quantitative results of our comparisons are presented in Table~\ref{table:TP}.
-Our proposed model consistently outperforms the baseline approaches across all three evaluation metrics.
-Particularly, our method demonstrates a pronounced advantage in the denoising task, highlighting the effectiveness of our Vision-Positioning structure in incorporating environmental information through camera parameter estimation.
-This superior denoising performance directly translates to enhanced trajectory prediction accuracy, underscoring the strong correlation between these two aspects.
+The quantitative comparison is reported in Table~\ref{table:TP}.
+Our model consistently surpasses the baseline methods on all three evaluation metrics.
+In particular, our approach shows a clear advantage in denoising, which reflects the effectiveness of the Vision-Positioning design in incorporating environmental information through camera-parameter estimation.
+The gain in denoising quality further leads to improved trajectory prediction performance, indicating a strong connection between these two stages.

-Additionally, the results reveal that baseline models with relatively better denoising performance also achieve higher accuracy in trajectory prediction.
-This trend aligns with our observations in the plug-and-play experiment (refer to Table~2 in the main paper).
-These findings emphasize the critical role of robust denoising in improving the predictive accuracy of out-of-sight trajectory prediction tasks.
-By effectively mitigating noise and utilizing environmental context, our approach sets a new standard for addressing the challenges posed by noisy sensor trajectories and out-of-sight scenarios.
+We also observe that baseline methods with stronger denoising results tend to produce better trajectory prediction accuracy.
+This pattern is consistent with the observations from our plug-and-play experiment (see Table~2 in the main paper).
+Overall, these results highlight the importance of robust denoising for out-of-sight trajectory prediction.
+By suppressing sensor noise and leveraging environmental context, our method provides stronger performance for challenging noisy and out-of-sight scenarios.